redboxllc/stackdriver-serilog/README.md

 #### includeMessageTemplate

 Default `true`.
-If the Serilog Message Template should be included in the logs, e.g. ` { ... "messageTemplate" : "Hello from {name:l}" ... }`
+If the Serilog Message Template should be included in the logs, e.g. ` { ...
+"MessageTemplate" : "Hello from {name:l}" ... }`

 #### valueFormatter